amaliaandersen/NEURO140_FinalProject/README.md

 # NEURO140_FinalProject

 This is my final project for the NEURO 140 class, and I decided to train ShallowFBCSPNet using the Braindecode toolkit to decode EEG data from four different datasets.
-Each file corresponds to each dataset I used, and they contain code written to modify their respective dataset into an appropriate format, train the model according to that dataset, and output the results.
+Each file starting with "dataset" corresponds to each dataset I used, and they contain code written to modify their respective dataset into an appropriate format, train the model according to that dataset, and output the results.
+The file called "comparison.ipynb" contains all the paired t-tests and other statistical measures I used to compare the datasets with each other.
+In order to do that, I needed to upload the accuracies for each dataset in a separate file, which are the files starting with "acc" (E1/E2 indicates experiment 1/2 and the last part of the file name indicates which dataset it belongs to).

 Below are the citations for each dataset: